 Mark Schutz: Area homeowner and tournament angler and guide.
-Schutz also runs the Full Throttle fishing tournament organization.
+Schutz also runs the Full Throttle Fishing tournament organization.

 Scott Bonnema: Tournament angler and guide, Bonnema is a generous philanthropic member of the Mille Lacs community.

-The Mille Lacs Smallmouth Alliance membership consists of sport anglers of all skill levels, Mille Lacs businesses, fishing guides, fishing clubs, tournament organizations and those who enjoy being in the out-of-doors.
-Our “Free the Fighter” signs will be placed throughout the lake, in local businesses and sport shops, to educate the angling public as to the benefits of Catch and Release.
+The Mille Lacs Smallmouth Alliance membership consists of sport anglers of all skill levels, Mille Lacs businesses, fishing guides, fishing clubs, tournament organizations and those who enjoy being in the outdoors.
+Our “Free the Fighter” signs have been placed throughout the lake, in local businesses and sport shops, to educate the angling public as to the benefits of Catch and Release.
 At the same time we are not opposed to well thought-out selective harvest plans that will keep the trophy population of Mille Lacs Smallmouth Bass healthy for all to enjoy for many years to come.
 We will partner and cooperate with the Minnesota DNR in lake management decisions.